 Two Types of Awkward

-Open mic awkwardness comes in two signature flavors: either something goes wrong with the performance OR the subject of is heavy or uncomfortable.
+Open mic awkwardness comes in two signature flavors: either something goes wrong with the performance OR the subject matter is heavy or uncomfortable.

 The first type can happen to anyone—musicians, poets, storytellers, comics.
 The second is much more a poet/storyteller thing.